sampsyo/home/_drafts/opengl.md

 ```

 Yes, you look up the variable by passing its name as a string.
-The `phase` parameter is just a `float` scalar, but `position` is an array of position vectors, so it requires even more boilerplate, which I won't show here, to [set up a backing buffer][tgl-buffer].
+The `phase` parameter is just a `float` scalar, but `position` is a dynamically sized array of position vectors, so it requires even more boilerplate to [set up a backing buffer][tgl-buffer].

-Then, we need to use these handles to [pass new data to the shaders][tgl-pass] to draw each frame:
+Next, we use these handles to [pass new data to the shaders][tgl-pass] to draw each frame:

 ```c
 // The render loop.